tinuzz/wp-plugin-trackserver/readme.txt

 = Requirements =

-Trackserver requires PHP 5.3 or newer.
+Trackserver requires PHP 5.3 or newer and it needs both DOMDocument and SimpleXML extensions installed.

 = Credits =